burzum/cakephp-file-storage/README.md

 Optional but required for image processing:

- * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storage images.
+ * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storag images.

 Documentation
 -------------